-Now, the Baltimore Police Department has established best practices of its own, with an artful balance between community engagement and enforcement.
-Sometimes this balance becomes unsteadied, and officers struggle to not overreact.
+Now [as of February 2017], the Baltimore Police Department has established best practices of its own, with an artful balance between community engagement and enforcement.
+Sometimes, this balance becomes unsteadied, and officers struggle to not overreact.
 However, the agency continues to learn and evolve with each event.

 Public information officers understand the importance that communication plays in terms of public relations.
 One of the critiques regarding Baltimore’s response during and following the unrest led to the development of a Joint Information Center (JIC), which provides the ability for the agency to rapidly disseminate information, diffuse rumors, and clarify facts.
 The current speed of instantaneous communication and technology makes it incredibly important for the agency’s swiftness of information sharing to match that of the rest of society.

 As law enforcement agencies continue to move forward, many aspects in law enforcement will continue to change.
 Technological advances dictate the need for new computers, radios, software programs, and other related equipment.
 Society demands a different response from law enforcement than it required during the 1960s.
 Agencies must focus on image management, public relations, and the impression that appearance and actions make on the general public.